josefs/ContT/Paper.md

 # Measurements

 Compare with mtl, algebraic effects.
+Compare also against mtl with inline pragmas.

 Measure performance of composed hierarchy vs hand-rolled monad.
 For instance Parsec.